Muriel Fahrion

-Muriel Norris Fahrion is an American illustrator and the original designer of the Strawberry Shortcake franchise.
+Muriel Norris Fahrion (born 1945) is an American illustrator and the original designer of the Strawberry Shortcake franchise.

 Early life and education

 Muriel Norris Fahrion was born on June 11, 1945, in Cleveland, Ohio, and grew up and went to school in Rocky River, Lakewood, and Cleveland.
 She was one of seven children of John H. Norris and Catherine (Wunderle) Norris.
 She began drawing at the age of four and attended free classes at the Cleveland Museum of Art during grammar and high school.
 After attending Lourdes Academy in Cleveland, she earned a scholarship to the Cooper School of Art in Cleveland, graduating with a major in illustration.